kevmhughes/TriBook/README.md

 ## Project Structure

-This repository follows the MVC (Model-View-Controller) architectural pattern and includes the following main directories and files:
+This app follows the MVC (Model-View-Controller) architectural pattern and the repositiory includes the following main directories and files:

 - `controllers/`: Contains the logic for handling user input and interacting with the model.
 Controllers process requests, retrieve data, and return responses.